-You should avoid two kinds of stones at all costs, at least if you do not have an umbrella to protect your precious marble.
+There are two kinds of stones that you should avoid at all costs, at least if you do not have an umbrella to protect your precious marble.

 The skull stone is as unhealthy as it looks; touch it and perish.
 Really, you have been warned.
-An even more cunning variant is invisible; don't forget your magic glasses.
+There's an even more cunning variant that is invisible; don't forget your magic glasses.